Italian ironclad Re di Portogallo: Battle of Lissa

 The next morning, Persano ordered another attack; four ironclads would force the harbor defenses at Vis while Re di Portogallo and the rest of the fleet would attempt to suppress the outer fortifications.
+This assault also failed to neutralize the Austrian coastal fortifications, and two ships were damaged in the fighting.
+With the day's attacks again having yielded no results, Persano met with his senior officers to discuss options.
+His chief of staff, d'Amico, and Vacca both suggested a withdrawal owing to the shortage of coal, but Persano ruled that out.
+He ultimately decided to make another attempt on the 20th.
+Vacca would take his three ships to patrol to the north-east of the island while the rest of the fleet would again try to land the soldiers.

-This second attack also proved to be a failure, but Persano decided to make a third attempt the next day.
-Re di Portogallo and the bulk of the fleet would again try to disable the outer forts in preparation for the landing.
-Before the Italians could begin the attack, the dispatch boat Esploratore arrived, bringing news of Tegetthoff's approach.
+Before the Italians could begin the attack, but after the fleet had begun to disperse for the landing operation, the dispatch boat Esploratore arrived, bringing news of Tegetthoff's approach.
 Persano's fleet was in disarray; the three ships of Admiral Giovanni Vacca's 1st Division were three miles to the northeast from Persano's main force, and three other ironclads were further away to the west.
 Persano immediately ordered his ships to form up with Vacca's, first in line abreast formation, and then in line ahead formation.
 Re di Portogallo initially had trouble getting her engines running, but after repairs were quickly made, she joined the rest of the fleet.
 She was one of the last ships in the line.